pavank1812/Plant_Disease_Detection_ML/README.md

-Plant Disease Detection using Deep Learning where we developed a crop disease detection system that employs deep learning and artificial neural networks to identify diseases impacting crops.
-Trained the model using crop disease datasets, allowing it to learn and recognize patterns linked with Particular crop diseases.

 # Disease Detection
 **Disease Detection** is a plant disease detecter ✅ Android application 📱 built using Tensorflow Lite, Kaggle and Teachable Machine.

 ***You can Install and test latest Disease Detection app from below 👇***